-EXCEEDS EXPECTATIONS MEETS EXPECTATIONS DOES NOT MEET EXPECTATIONS -QUALITY OF WORK- Mortier Usually: completes assigned work in accordance with work expectations.
-For example, work is usually accurate, neal, and/or complete.
-Workier Unacceptably : completes essigned work below acceptable work expected for example, work is not accurate, neal, and/or expected for which substantiated completing or significant problems may have resulted.
-"QUALITY OF WORK UNIT OUTPUT- "Working Supervised" Supervised Morking Supervised Supervised consistently: work unit completes assigned work beyond work expectations.
-For example, work unit output is exceptionely accurate, near, and/or complete, for which compliments may have been received.
-Morthine SupervisorFul Supervisor Morthine SupervisorFul Supervisor Ukushty: work unit completes exigmed work unit extends with work capeciations.
-For complete.
-Working Supervisor:Fuil Supervisor Unacceptably: work unit completes assigned work below ecceptable work angedations.
-For example, work and output is not accarate, next, andror complete, for which substantiated completing or significant problems may have resulted.
-"QUANTITY OF WORK & TIMELARESS- Mother Considently: produces more than the amount of work expected for the jubic and/or completes work is still done on time.
-Compliments may have been received.
-Worker Usualy: produces amount of work in accordance with work expectations; completes work en schedule.
-Workar Unacceptaby : produces amount of work at a level significantly below the amount expected for the job; and/or work is not completed on schedule.
-Substantished completints or significant problems may have resulted.
-"QUANTITY & THRELNESS OF WORK UNIT OUTPUT- Working Supervisor!"In Supervisor Constitiently: work unit produces more than the amount of work expected: and/or work is done ahead of achedule, and in unusuel situations, work is still done on achedule.
-Compliments may have been received.
-Working Supervisorif uit Supervisor Usuahy: work unti produces amount of work expected; completes work on achedula.
-Working Supervisory: un Supervisor Unscoeptably: work unit produces amount of work significantly less then what is appeded: and/or completes work after acheduled deadines.
-Substantiated completers or significant problems may have resulted.
-The Categories The Categories below may affect the ratings for Quality, Quantity & Timeliness ry & Timeliness RELABILITY & MITIATIVE Consistently: accepts responsibility: Is flexible and, on own initiative, adjusts to varying job sheeflons; and/or initiates work independently.
-Usually: accepts responsibility; is flexible and, when requested, adjusts to varying job alkedions; and/or initiales work independently, as required for the job.
-Unacceptably: must be given directions on required work responsibilities: is not frexible and has difficulty adjusting to varying job situations; and/or does not initiate work independently, as required for the job.
+MEETS EXPECTATIONS DOES NOT MEET EXPECTATIONS QUALITY OF WORK Worker Usually: completes assigned work in accordance with work expectations.
+For example, work is usually accurate, neat, and/or complete.
+Worker Unacceptably: completes assigned work below acceptable work expectations.
+For example, work is not accurate, neat, and/or complete, for which substantiated complaints or significant problems may have resulted.
+QUALITY OF WORK UNIT OUTPUT Working Supervisor/Full Supervisor Usually: work unit completes assigned work in accordance with work expectations.
+For example, work unit output is usually accurate, neat, and/or complete.
+Working Supervisor/Full Supervisor Unacceptably: work unit completes assigned work below acceptable work expectations.
+For example, work unit output is not accurate, neat, and/or complete, for which substantiated complaints or significant problems may have resulted.
+QUANTITY OF WORK & TIMELINESS Worker Usually: produces amount of work in accordance with work expectations; completes work on schedule.
+Worker Unacceptably: produces amount of work at a level significantly below the amount expected for the job; and/or work is not completed on schedule.
+Substantiated complaints or significant problems may have resulted.
+QUANTITY & TIMELINESS OF WORK UNIT OUTPUT Working Supervisor/Full Supervisor Usually: work unit produces amount of work expected; completes work on schedule.
+Working Supervisor/Full Supervisor Unacceptably: work unit produces amount of work significantly less than what is expected; and/or completes work after scheduled deadlines.
+Substantiated complaints or significant problems may have resulted.
+RELIABILITY & INITIATIVE Usually: accepts responsibility; is flexible and, when requested, adjusts to varying job situations; and/or initiates work independently, as required for the job.
+Unacceptably: must be given directions on required work responsibilities; is not flexible and has difficulty adjusting to varying job situations; and/or does not initiate work independently, as required for the job.
+RELATIONSHIPS WITH OTHERS- Usually: works well with supervisor, team members, and/or others on assignments; accepts suggestions for improvement; is cordial when serving the public; and/or provides information, help, and/or coverage to others when needed.
+Unacceptably: works below expectations with supervisor, team members, and/or others on assignments; behaves negatively to suggestions for improvement; demonstrates discourteous behavior when serving the public; and/or does not offer information, help, and/or coverage to others.